AP 850: Transportation Services

 2.1.
 The parent/guardian of the student registers to receive transportation, as deemed prudent and appropriate to do so;

 2.2.
-The parent/guardian has paid all applicable transportation fees in order to ensure transportation services are received.
+The parent/guardian has paid all applicable transportation fees in order to ensure transportation services are received; and

-3. A student, who does not meet the criteria as eligible for transportation (eligible student), may be provided transportation, on an annual basis, from their primary residence or an existing congregated stop to their designated or cross attendance school in consideration of the following:
+3. A school-of-choice and/or program-of-choice student, who does not meet the criteria as a mandatory student for transportation, may be provided transportation, on an annual basis, from their residence or an existing congregated stop to their school and/or program-of-choice, in consideration of the following:

 3.2.
 The Director of Transportation or designate has determined that an existing bus for the required route has available capacity;

-3.6.
-The alternate seat location does not require the bus route to be changed; and
+3.4.
+The alternate seat location does not require the bus route to be altered;

-3.7.
-The parent/guardian has paid all applicable transportation fees.
+3.5.
+The parent/guardian has paid all applicable transportation fees;

-4.1.
-All eligible students have been appropriately accommodated; and
+5.1.
+All mandatory students have been appropriately accommodated; and

 With respect to transportation routes: